partigabor/dei-index/README.md

 * calculate tf-idf scores for every document in the corpus
 * compare a set of selected documents and visualize the comparison

->This code was tested on a local machines, on Windows, using VSCode and Python 3.9.13 via Anaconda.
+>This code was tested on a local machine, on Windows, using VSCode and Python 3.9.13 via Anaconda.

 Gabor Parti, 2022 October